Project-MONAI/VISTA/vista3d/README.md

 # MONAI **V**ersatile **I**maging **S**egmen**T**ation and **A**nnotation
 [[`Paper`](https://arxiv.org/pdf/2406.05285)] [[`Demo`](https://build.nvidia.com/nvidia/vista-3d)] [[`Checkpoint`]](https://drive.google.com/file/d/1DRYA2-AI-UJ23W1VbjqHsnHENGi0ShUl/view?usp=sharing)

+## News!
+[03/12/2025] We provide VISTA3D as a baseline for the challenge "CVPR 2025: Foundation Models for Interactive 3D Biomedical Image Segmentation"([link](https://www.codabench.org/competitions/5263/)).
+The simplified code based on MONAI 1.4 is provided in the [here](./cvpr_workshop/).

+[02/26/2025] VISTA3D paper has been accepted by **CVPR2025**!
 ## Overview

 The **VISTA3D** is a foundation model trained systematically on 11,454 volumes encompassing 127 types of human anatomical structures and various lesions.
 It provides accurate out-of-the-box segmentation that matches state-of-the-art supervised models which are trained on each dataset.
 The model also achieves state-of-the-art zero-shot interactive segmentation in 3D, representing a promising step toward developing a versatile medical image foundation model.